Hotshot5000/o3de/README.md

 This is meant to benefit the O3DE community as a reference point to how the engine works overall.
 This will increase comprehension, and empower the community to tackle the bigger problems in O3DE.

+For these purposes, this branch must remain independent of development.

+The minimal branch is based on Point Release 23.10.1.

 ## Contribute
 For information about contributing to Open 3D Engine, visit [https://o3de.org/docs/contributing/](https://o3de.org/docs/contributing/).